Presteej-zz/Web-Developer-Bootcamp/README.md

 Photogrid Project I - I used HTML/CSS and a few black-and-white photos from some outstanding photographers to make a photogrid that resembles Instagram.

 Photogrid Project II - Same photogrid style, just tailored around my brother and his sports.
 He's awesome.

+Static Blog Page - Used HTML/CSS to create a minimalist yet modern-looking blog page.
+Completely non-interactive, but cool nevertheless.